The 2017 Creative Nonfiction Writers' Conference

 Don’t miss out!
 Previous conferences have led to book deals, article publications, and new editor/writer relationships.
 Attend both days of the conference + the special Friday night keynote: “The State of the American Magazine.”

 >> What some former conference attendees say <<

 “I didn't think I had anything to learn from the memoir workshop [but the conference] was just the kick in the rear I needed.” - EDDA FIELDS-BLACK

 “A corrective for the isolation of writing.
 Loved the focus on being a writer in the world, not just at my desk.
 Loved the balance of practical publishing advice to writing techniques. ...
-The community building aspect was excellent.” - JUANITA RAMESY-JEVNE
+The community building aspect was excellent.” - JUANITA RAMSEY-JEVNE

 “Practical, informative, inspirational, and gave me techniques and strategies I can directly apply to my own work.” - DONNA CAMERON

 Questions?
 Contact our Events Manager, Lauren Boehm, at firstname.lastname@example.org.